-In summary, ordered update schedules can be merged optimally in polynomial time.
 To achieve a global order (as an input to our algorithm), we could for example define a canonic order on the nodes updated in the same round.
 As a heuristic, one could also generate a small number of random (but correct) schedules, and test with our algorithm, which one provides the overall best performance, before issuing the update requests to the nodes.
 Moreover, in order to minimize the number of rounds, the result of the optimal algorithm can in turn be post-processed by greedily grouping individual switch updates into rounds.
+Note that this however is only a heuristic: minimizing the number of rounds is NP-hard even for a given number of touches [31].